emeyekayee/scheduled_resource/README.md

 We have a way to configure the schedule, internal methods to generate the data, and a way to retrieve data from the client.
-But the gem is largely view-framework agnostic.
+However this gem is largely view-framework agnostic.
 We could use a variety of client-side packages or even more traditional Rails view templates to generate HTML.

-But in any case, to get a nice feel in a display like this we need some client-side code.
+In any case, to get a good feel in a display like this we need some client-side code.
 The gem includes client-side modules to: